pasqal-io/Pasqal_Hackathon_Feb25_Team_03/README.md

     - `tree`: Contains the hierarchical clustering algorithm, `linkageTree` and visualization techniques `utils`.
     - `tsp`: Contains the adaptation of the travelman sales problem for bus line optimization.
     - `vqaa`: Contains the algorithms related to the quantum algorithm.
+- `legacy_files`: Contains older files used in the development of the project which are no longer needed.
 - `results`: Contains the result of the experiments.

 Regarding the notebooks we have:
 - `POC.ipynb`: Jupyter Notebook with the minimal working example for iteractive visualization of the proposed project.
+- `POC_classical.ipynb`: Jupyter Notebook with an extension of the minimal working example using only classical solvers for visualization of a complete solution.

 ## Requirements